abacaj/mpt-30B-inference/README.md

 ## Requirements

 I recommend you use docker for this model, it will make everything easier for you.
-I recommend a system with 32GB of ram.
+Minimum specs system with 32GB of ram otherwise limit the `context_length` of model.
 Tested on AMD Epyc CPU, Python 3.10.

 ## Setup